bitorhugo/siu/README.md

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains four folders where:

 - `src/main`: the folder to maintain source code
 - `src/test`: the folder to maintain code tests